ruby-rdf/rdf-bert/README.md

 The following functions are all specified in the BERT-RPC `rdf` module and are thus shown accordingly prefixed.
-Function signatures are depicted in [S-expression][] syntax where e.g. `(foo:bar 1 (2) "3")` is equivalent to the BERT list `[:foo, :bar, 1, [2], "3"]` in Ruby's syntax.
+Function signatures are depicted in [S-expression][] syntax where e.g. `(foo:bar 1 (2) "3")` is equivalent to the BERT list `[:foo, :bar, 1, [2], "3"]` in Ruby syntax.
 Variadic arguments and results are indicated using `*` to mean zero or more such elements and `+` to mean one or more such elements.

 The functions that have meaningful return values are meant to be used with BERT-RPC's synchronous `call` request type.
 Some operations have no useful return value and can thus be used with the asynchronous `cast` request type;
-these operations can also be pipelined for increased performance.
+these operations can thus be pipelined for increased performance.

 ### `(rdf:graphs)`